micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ### Scheduling Semantics

-In a recent paper [CB2019](#CB2019), the rclcpp executor has been analyzed in detail and a response time analysis of cause-effect chains has been proposed under reservation-based scheduling.
-The executor distinguishes four categories of callbacks: _timers_, which are triggered by system-level timers, _subscribers_, which are triggered by new messages on a subscribed topic, _services_, which are triggered by service requests, and _clients_, which are triggered by responses to service requests.
-The executor is responsible for taking messages from the input queues of the DDS layer and executing the corresponding callback.
+In a recent paper [CB2019](#CB2019), the rclcpp Executor has been analyzed in detail and a response time analysis of cause-effect chains has been proposed under reservation-based scheduling.
+The Executor distinguishes four categories of callbacks: _timers_, which are triggered by system-level timers, _subscribers_, which are triggered by new messages on a subscribed topic, _services_, which are triggered by service requests, and _clients_, which are triggered by responses to service requests.
+The Executor is responsible for taking messages from the input queues of the DDS layer and executing the corresponding callback.
 Since it executes callbacks to completion, it is a non-preemptive scheduler, However it does not consider all ready tasks for execution, but only a snapshot, called readySet.
-This readySet is updated when the executor is idle and in this step it interacts with the DDS layer updating the set of ready tasks.
+This readySet is updated when the Executor is idle and in this step it interacts with the DDS layer updating the set of ready tasks.
 Then for every type of task, there are dedicated queues (timers, subscriptions, services, clients) which are processed sequentially.
 The following undesired properties were pointed out:

-* The executor processes _timers_ always first.
+* The Executor processes _timers_ always first.
 This can lead to the intrinsic effect, that in overload situations messages from the DDS queue are not processed.
 * Messages arriving during the processing of the readySet are not considered until the next update, which depends on the execution time of all remaining callbacks.
 This leads to priority inversion, as lower-priority callbacks may implicitly block higher-priority callbacks by prolonging the current processing of the readySet.
-* The readySet contains only one task instance, For example, even if multiple messages of the same topic are available, only one instance is processed until the executor is idle again and the readySet is updated from the DDS layer.
+* The readySet contains only one task instance, For example, even if multiple messages of the same topic are available, only one instance is processed until the Executor is idle again and the readySet is updated from the DDS layer.
 This aggravates priority inversion, as a backlogged callback might have to wait for multiple processing of readySets until it is considered for scheduling.
 This means that non-timer callback instances might be blocked by multiple instances of the same lower-priority callback.

 Due to these findings, the authors present an alternative approach to provide determinism and to apply well-known schedulability analyses to a ROS 2 systems.
 A response time analysis is described under reservation-based scheduling.

 ## Rcl LET-Executor
 This section describes the rcl-LET-Executor.
 It is a first step towards deterministic execution by providing static order scheduling with a let semantics.
 The abbreviation let stands for Logical-Execution-Time (LET) and is a known concept in automotive domain to simplify synchronization in process scheduling.
 If refers to the concept to schedule multiple ready tasks in such a way, that first all input data is read for all tasks, and then all tasks are executed.
 This removes any inter-dependence of input data among these ready tasks and hence input data synchronization is not necessary any more[[BP2017](#BP2017)] [[EK2018](#EK2018)].

-In the future, we plan to provide also other executors with different deterministic semantics.
+In the future, we plan to provide also other Executors with different deterministic semantics.

 ### Concept
 The LET-Executor consists of tho phases, configuration and running phase.
 First, in configuration phase, the total number of handles are defined.
 A handle is the term in the rcl-layer to generalize _timers_, _subscriptions_, _services_ etc..
 Also in this phase, the execution order of the callbacks is defined.
 Secondly, in the running phase, the availability of input data for all handles is requested from the DDS-queue, then all received input data is stored and, finally, all callbacks corresponding to the handles are executed in the specified order.
-With this two-step approach, the LET-executor guarantees a deterministic callback execution (pre-defined static order) and implements the LET semantics while executing the callbacks.
+With this two-step approach, the LET-Executor guarantees a deterministic callback execution (pre-defined static order) and implements the LET semantics while executing the callbacks.

 ### Example

 We provide an example for using the LET-Executor.
 First, the callbacks for a subscription and a timer need to be defined.
 Then the ROS context and the ROS node are defined as well as the subscription and timer.

-The executor is initialized with two handles.
+The Executor is initialized with two handles.
 Then, the _add_ functions define the static execution order of the handles.
 In this example, the subscription shall be processed before the timer.
-Finally, the executor is started with the _spin\_period_ function, which is continuously called every 20 ms.
+Finally, the Executor is started with the _spin\_period_ function, which is continuously called every 20 ms.
 ```C
 #include "rcl_executor/let_executor.h"